 The Southern Appalachian Student Conference on Literature offers awards for achievement in essay

-Those who wish to submit their completed essays for consideration of our “Achievement in Essay” award should send completed essays of approximately 6-8 double-spaced pages in length by the abstract submission date—February 28, 2019—to the conference organizers.
+Those who wish to submit their completed essays for consideration of our “Achievement in Essay” award should send completed essays of approximately 6-8 double-spaced pages in length by the abstract submission date—March 1, 2020—to the conference organizers.

 We wish to follow a blind submission policy.
 Student name, essay category (undergraduate or graduate), contact information, and essay title should be on the cover sheet.
 The essay’s title should also be on the first page of the essay, but the student name should not appear anywhere but the cover sheet.

 There will be prizes for the best undergraduate and graduate student submission.
 Winners will receive a certificate and a cash prize (last year’s prize: $250), as well as recognition on the conference website.

 2019 (Essay Judges: Dr. Chelsea Wessells and Dr. Matthew Holtmeier)

 Undergraduate Winner: Emily Price (ETSU), "Bob Kaufman: The Original Beatnik"